Ambrevar/evil-special-modes/README.md

 In Vim, `q` is for recording macros.
 In most Emacs special modes, it stands for quitting, which macros are recorded/played with `<f3>` and `<f4>`.
 Vim quits with `ZZ` or `ZQ`.

+I think a good rule of thumb to follow would be:

+- Always bind `ZZ` and `ZQ` to the quitting function(s), `evil-quit` if nothing else makes sense.

+- Bind `q` to `evil-quit` if macros don't make sense in current mode.

+- If macros don't make sense, then `@` is available.

+### Ubiquitous bindings for ubiquitous actions

+Many special modes share the same set of similar actions.
+Those actions should share the same bindings across all modes whenever feasible.

+#### Reverting

+- `gr` seems to be widely accepted.

+#### Marking

+There are two schools that change the use when the main "mark" action is applied to a sequence.

+- The main "mark" action is a toggle.

+    "m" 'mark-toggle
+    "*" 'mark-toggle-all
+    "M" 'mark-remove-all
+    "%" 'mark-regexp
+    "x" 'mark-do-flagged

+- The main "mark" action is not a toggle.

+    "m" 'mark
+    "M" 'mark-all
+	"u" 'mark-remove
+    "U" 'mark-remove-all
+    "*" 'mark-toggle-all
+    "%" 'mark-regexp
+    "x" 'mark-do-flagged

+In both cases, if we use `*` then `#` is equally available.

+#### Filtering

+`s` and `S` seem to be used in some places like mu4e.

+`~` is usually free and echoes AWK's regexp filtering.

+`=` is also free and its significance is obvious.

+`|` is not free but the pipe symbolic is very tentalizing.

+#### Sorting

+`o`?

 ### Modes left behind